 ‘I am driven by the opportunity to translate high-quality research into policy initiatives that support meaningful improvements in population health.’

-Before joining the HPP team, Taylor undertook a PhD in Public Health at the University of Southampton.
+Taylor has a PhD in Public Health from the University of Southampton.
 Taking a complex systems approach, her work used both qualitative and quantitative methods to identify key factors that influence women’s health behaviours during pregnancy, and aimed to inform intervention development.
-Her thesis, entitled ‘Supporting Women to Improve their Diet and Physical Activity Behaviours in Pregnancy’, was submitted in January 2019.
+Her thesis was titled ‘Supporting Women to Improve their Diet and Physical Activity Behaviours in Pregnancy’.